God of our past and our present,

 Our faith is richly set in courage running thick,

-And now, in our remembering, we are made mindful
+And now, in our remembering, make us mindful of our own place of calling,

-We pray for ourselves, our neighborhoods and our city,
+We pray for ourselves, our neighborhoods and our world,

 courage beyond our easier timidity,